Meteor-Community-Packages/meteor-autoform/README.md

 * Passing `null` as the first argument of `AutoForm.addHooks` adds global hooks, that is, hooks that run for every form that has been created and every form that ever will be created in the app.
-* The before hooks are called just before the insert, update, or method call.
+* The `before` hooks are called just before the insert, update, or method call.
 These hooks are passed the document or modifier as gathered from the form fields.
 If necessary they can modify the document or modifier.
 These functions can perform asynchronous tasks if necessary.
 If asynchronicity is not needed, simply return the document or modifier, or return `false` to cancel submission.
 If you don't return anything, then you must call `this.result()` eventually and pass it either the document or modifier, or `false` to cancel submission. *This is run only on the client.
 Therefore, you should not assume that this will always run since a devious user could skip it.*
-* The after hooks are the same as those you would normally specify as the last argument of the `insert` or `update` methods on a Mongo.Collection or the Meteor.call method.
+* The `after` hooks are the same as those you would normally specify as the last argument of the `insert` or `update` methods on a Mongo.Collection or the Meteor.call method.
 Notice, though, that they are passed one additional final argument, which is the template object.
 One use for the template object might be so that you can clean up certain form fields if the result was successful or show additional error-related elements if not.
 This should be rarely needed unless you have complex custom controls in your form.
-* Within most hooks, you can do `this.event`, `this.template`, `this.formId` (useful in a global hook), and `this.resetForm()`.
 * Refer to the next sections for details about the `onSubmit`, `formToDoc`, and `docToForm` hooks.

+The following properties and functions are available in all hooks when they are called:

+* `this.event`: The browser submit event
+* `this.template`: The `autoForm` template instance
+* `this.formId`: The form's `id` attribute (useful in a global hook)
+* `this.validationContext`: The validation context used for the form.
+You can use this to check or add invalid keys.
+* `this.autoSaveChangedElement`: The input element that was changed to cause this form submission (if the submission was due to autosave)
+* `this.docId`: The `_id` attribute of the `doc` attached to the form, if there is one, or for an `type='insert'` form, the `_id` of the newly inserted doc, if one has been inserted.
+* `this.resetForm()`: Call this if you need to reset the form

 ### onSubmit

+*Note: `onSubmit` hooks are called only when your form does not have a `type` attribute.*

 Submitting to a server method allows you to do anything you want with the form data on the server, but what if you want to do something with the form data on